-This section provides definitions, arranged in alphabetical order, for terms that appear in all capital letters in Parts I and II of this booklet.
+This section provides definitions, arranged in alphabetical order, for terms that were underlined in Parts I and II of this booklet.
 These definitions are used for purposes of the Report of Transaction Accounts, Other Deposits and Vault Cash and the Report of Certain Eurocurrency Transactions.
 They may differ from definitions that appear in other rules, regulations, statutes, or reports.